RazoomGD/geode-improved-playtest/about.md

 # Improved Playtest

-Are you annoyed that the game always teleports you to your icon and forces camera zoom and position during playtesting?
+Are you annoyed that game always teleports you to your icon and forces camera zoom and position during playtesting?

 Then this mod is exactly what you need!